-The return oil from the load sense pump is mixed with the oil from the gear pump on the side of the engine (fig. 36-7).
+The return oil from the load sense pump is mixed with the oil from the gear pump in front of the hydraulic pump (fig. 36

+-7).
 This pump supplies a constant flow of oil from the hydraulic tank to the cooler and then back to the tank through the filter.
 This is considered a kidney loop and is dedicated to the cooling and filtration of the hydraulic system.

-HYDRAULIC PUMPS- The hydraulic pump (fig. 37-1, item A) circulates the hydraulic oil throughout the necessary systems and back through a cooler before returning it to the reservoir.
+HYDRAULIC PUMPS- The hydraulic pumps (fig. 37-1) circulate the hydraulic oil throughout the necessary systems and back through a cooler before returning it to the reservoir.